viamrobotics/docs/docs/tutorials/light-up.md

 When you first open the app, you will be prompted to create an account.
 As you do this, you will receive an email with subject line "TP-Link ID: Activation Required" to complete your account registration.

-Next, follow the steps in Kasa's [How to set up my TP-Link Smart Plug Switch via Kasa guide](https://www.tp-link.com/us/support/faq/946/) to add your device and connect it to your wifi.
+Next, follow the steps in Kasa's [setup guide](https://www.tp-link.com/us/support/faq/946/) to add your device and connect it to your wifi.
 Once it is connected, you will no longer need to use the mobile app.

 Next, open a terminal on your computer and run the following command to install the [smart plug Python API](https://github.com/python-kasa/python-kasa):